Sanjeev-0210/Reservation-App/README.md

-Bus Reservation app using SpringBoot for Backend API's as well as Reactjs for UI designing
+Bus Reservation app using Java, SpringBoot for Backend API's as well as Reactjs for UI designing